AdobeDocs/marketo.de-DE/help/marketo/product-docs/reporting/revenue-cycle-analytics/program-analytics/override-analytics-behavior-at-the-program-level.md

    ![](assets/image2014-9-24-11-3a40-3a57.png)

-1. Unter dem **Einrichtung** Registerkarte &quot;Analytics-Verhalten&quot;auf die Arbeitsfläche ziehen.
+1. Unter dem **Einrichtung** Registerkarte Analytics-Verhalten auf die Arbeitsfläche ziehen.

    ![](assets/image2014-9-24-11-3a41-3a2.png)